michaelneale/goose-perception/observers/local-observers/README.md

 ## Files

-- `run-local-observations.sh` - Main script
+- ~~`run-local-observations.sh` - Main script~~ **REMOVED** - replaced by GooseSchedule
 - `recipe-work-simple.yaml` - Work analysis from text descriptions
 - `recipe-focus-simple.yaml` - Focus and productivity analysis
 - `recipe-contributions-simple.yaml` - Local git and file activity analysis
 - `recipe-interactions-simple.yaml` - Communication analysis from available data

+Note: These recipes are now automatically scheduled and managed by the main GooseSchedule system.
+No manual script execution is needed.